l7mp/stunner/examples/kurento-one2one-call/README.md

   issue.
 Remember: your ultimate friends `tcpdump` and `Wireshark` are always there for you to help!

-# Update STUN/TURN credentials
+## Update STUN/TURN credentials

-As exemplified by the `stunnerctl` output, STUNner currently runs with a fairly poor security: using `plaintext` authentication, sharing a single username/password pair between all active sessions.
+As exemplified by `stunnerctl` output, STUNner currently runs with fairly poor security: using `plaintext` authentication, sharing a single username/password pair between all active sessions.

 ``` console
 cmd/stunnerctl/stunnerctl running-config stunner/stunnerd-config